logicly-au/docs.iar-dst.online/user-guide/using-the-tool.rst

 Saving results
 ^^^^^^^^^^^^^^^

+A customisable Report is able to be generated for the user to either print a hardcopy of the results or to be saved as a PDF using your browsers native operating system functionality.
+Please see our
+:doc:`instructions on how to generate a pdf report<gen-pdf-report>`.

-Your results can be downloaded as a CSV file by clicking the arrow on the `Copy Results` button, then selecting `Download Results`.
-Please see our :doc:`instructions on downloading your results and our suggestions on saving them for future use<saving-results>`.
+Alternatively, your results can be downloaded as a CSV file.
+Please see our :doc:`instructions on downloading your results as a csv and our suggestions on saving them for future use<saving-results>`.